ethcatherders/EIPIP/All EIPIP Meetings/Meeting 011.md

 I'm going to stop sharing now, and we can move on to the next item unless anybody has any more question on it.

 **James Hancock**
 Anyone have thoughts on the the 2, the TV, or where to put the discussion link?
 Or what that should be like?
-The the discussion 2 usually goes to a post on the EIP, but in this case, thoughts on what's a good place to put it or if we should have one.
+The "discussion to" usually goes to a post on the EIP, but in this case, thoughts on what's a good place to put it or if we should have one.

 **Pooja Ranjan**
 I mean, this was the general format.
 That's why we use the existing one.
 But if somebody feels strongly about having a need of a separate discussion pointer, we can create one.